 During this process, we read and understand the "raw data," (the “squiggles” that are the brainwaves).
 Then, we remove all "artifact" (eye movements, much muscle tension, etc.).

 The report work-up include the consultation of between 2-3 databases, depending on the client’s desire and clinician’s recommendations.
 The final report is approximately 40 pages in length, complete with summary page, explanatory pictures, graphics, and terminology that is accessible for the layperson, yet true to scientific form.
 The composition of the report often entails 3-5 hours of additional research.
 It may be recommended that the qEEG be combined with other medical, psychological and neuropsychological data to best aid the patient.

-Tiff is a certified Diplomate in Quantitative EEG, granted by the Quantitative EEG Certification Board.
-Having worked as a neurodiagnostician in the medical field, and now in EEG biofeedback and quantitative EEG, she is experienced and qualified in the realm of interpreting raw EEG and using the results to assess clients and devise data-driven protocols, specific to the client’s needs.
+Dr. Tiff Thompson and Dr. Nicholas Dogris are certified Diplomates in Quantitative EEG, granted by the Quantitative EEG Certification Board.
+Tiff has worked as a neurodiagnostician in the medical field, and now in EEG biofeedback and quantitative EEG.
+Dr. Tiff and Dr. Dogris are experienced and qualified in the realm of interpreting raw EEG and using the results to assess clients and devise data-driven protocols, specific to the client’s needs.